travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Boards

-Board static data returns a simple map of the boards that can be returned with its translation to other languages.
+Boards Query returns a simple map of the boards that can be returned with its translation to other languages.

 #### Playground Samples